Skip to content

 • Your app authenticates itself first to get an app-level token

-• Both user provisioning and user token generation need that app-level token - this creates a chain of trust
+• Both user provisioning and user token generation need that app-level token.
+This creates a chain of trust

 • App tokens manage users.
 User tokens perform workflow actions.
 They’re distinct on purpose.